 Jane Ohlmeyer wins prestigious European Research Council Advanced Grant

-This major achievement comes close on the heels of Professor Ohlmeyer’s recently awarded 2023 Royal Irish Academy Gold Medal in the Humanities, which is given to individuals who have made a demonstrable and internationally recognised outstanding scholarly contribution in their fields.
+This major achievement comes close on the heels of Ohlmeyer’s recently awarded 2023 Royal Irish Academy Gold Medal in the Humanities, which is awarded to individuals who have made a demonstrable and internationally recognised outstanding scholarly contribution in their fields.

 Congratulating Professor Ohlmeyer, Dr Linda Doyle, Provost of Trinity said:

 “This ERC Advanced Grant is a fitting recognition of Jane’s outstanding and innovative approach to her field of research.

 “The VOICES project typifies the cutting-edge work being led by Arts & Humanities researchers at Trinity.
 It seeks to interrogate a rich historical record held in Trinity’s Manuscripts & Archives collection through the creative use of technology shedding new light on an important, but until now, overlooked part of our history.”

 Prof Ohlmeyer’s ERC award brings the total funding secured by Trinity researchers under the 2022 ERC funding calendar to €9m, joining four ERC Starting Grant awardees, two ERC Consolidator Grant awardees, and three ERC Proof of Concept Awardees.
 Since the inception of the ERC programme, over 50 ERC Starting, Consolidator, Advanced and Synergy grants have been won by Trinity researchers across all three Faculties and 18 Schools.